Program Specific Information

 Immunization and Vaccination Requirements

-- A physical and immunizations will be required prior to the starting the MAS 2220 practicum.
+- A physical and immunization form will be required prior to starting the MAS 2220 practicum.

-- A student health certificate must be completed by a physician prior to entry into the clinical setting.
-This includes a physical exam, tuberculin test, chest x-ray if the tuberculin test is positive, rubella immunization or proof of a titer for rubella, Tetanus and diphtheria adult vaccine (Td), and influenza.
+- A student health certificate must be completed by a physician, nurse practitioner, or physician’s assistant prior to entry into the clinical setting.
+This includes a physical exam, two-step tuberculin test, chest x-ray if the tuberculin test is positive, hepatitis B vaccine or proof of a titer for hepatitis B, rubella immunization or proof of a titer for rubella, Tetanus and diphtheria adult vaccine (Td) within the past 10 years, varicella (chicken pox) immunization or proof of a titer for varicella and yearly influenza immunization.

 Mental and Physical Requirements